 In THE SEEDS OF DOOM, the humanoid Krynoid suit was recycled from a surviving costume from THE CLAWS OF AXOS, and sprayed green.

-Robert Banks Stewart's script for THE SEEDS OF DOOM liberally draws on THE QUATERMASS XPERIMENT (1955), THE THING FROM ANOTHER WORLD (1951), and The Day of the Triffids (1951) for its source material.
+Robert Banks Stewart's script for THE SEEDS OF DOOM draws on THE QUATERMASS XPERIMENT, THE THING FROM ANOTHER WORLD and The Day of the Triffids.
 Two alien seed pods are found buried in the Antarctic permafrost and the Doctor (Baker) realises that they are Krynoids; "I suppose you could call it a galactic weed," begins the Time Lord, "though its deadlier than any weed you know.
 On most planets the animals eat the vegetation.
 On planets where the Krynoid gets established, the vegetation eats the animals."
-After an act of sabotage, one of the pods is delivered to eccentric plant collector Harrison Chase (Tony Beckley) at his English mansion, where assistant Keeler (Mark Jones) is infected.
+After an act of sabotage, one of the pods is delivered to plant collector Harrison Chase (Tony Beckley) at his mansion, where assistant Keeler (Mark Jones) is infected.
 Keeler - whose transformation is accelerated by Chase feeding him raw meat - goes on a rampage, rapidly growing to gigantic proportions before being destroyed by the RAF.

-THE SEEDS OF DOOM is a strange Doctor Who because it could be played out without the characters of the Doctor and Sarah (Sladen).
-Though behind Douglas Camfield's action-orientated direction, the show is easily one of the consistently entertaining Who six-parters.
-Baker and Sladen often lapse into self-parody, but Beckley is chilling as Chase, portraying a level of Masteresque authority and habit even down to wearing black leather gloves, and it is fun to see John Challis playing a "heavy" like Scorby, far from his future in Peckham for ONLY FOOLS AND HORSES (1981 - 2003).
-The model work holds up very well, and the various stages of Krynoid transformation are handled with aplomb, but the serial suffers from an antiseptic handling of UNIT and a perplexing final scene; after the TARDIS materialises at the South Pole, Sarah states that the Doctor "...forgot to reprogram the co-ordinates," yet our dynamic duo initially landed at the Antarctic base by helicopter.
+THE SEEDS OF DOOM is a strange WHO because it could be played out without the Doctor and Sarah (Sladen).
+Behind Douglas Camfield's action-orientated direction, the show is easily one of the consistently entertaining six-parters.
+Baker and Sladen often lapse into self-parody, but Beckley is chilling as Chase, portraying a level of Masteresque authority even down to wearing black leather gloves, and it is fun to see John Challis playing a "heavy" like Scorby, far from his future in Peckham for ONLY FOOLS AND HORSES.
+The model work holds up well, and the various stages of Krynoid transformation are handled with aplomb, but the serial suffers from an antiseptic handling of UNIT and a perplexing final scene; after the TARDIS materialises at the South Pole, Sarah states that the Doctor "...forgot to reprogram the coordinates," yet our dynamic duo initially landed at the Antarctic base by helicopter.

 This post is dedicated to the memory of Elisabeth Sladen (1/2/1946 - 19/4/2011).